 Bad B*tches Drink Tea Mug – $14.99

-One of the bigger concerns with this product was the price.
-After all, it doesn’t claim weight-loss benefits, magic mental wizardry or anything of the kind – it’s just tea.
-Sure, it could help relax you, but for a fraction of the price you can get some non-vulgar tea to do basically the same f**king thing.
+One of the more significant concerns with this product was the price.
+After all, it doesn’t claim weight-loss benefits, magic mental wizardry, or anything of the kind – it’s just tea.
+Sure, it could help relax you, but you can get some non-vulgar tea to do the same f**king thing for a fraction of the price.

 Snarky Tea offers a money-back guarantee and multiple ways to contact customer service.

 Snarky Tea Alternatives